didiersmith/steve/chapters/aligned-useful-for-hand-to-hand-combat-with-primitive-weaponry.md

 Steve racked his brain, running through the requirements.
 An intervention that was impressive enough to infect a hostile military empire.
 Ideally, it would piggyback off the existing StevieNix source code to keep the costs down.
 A difficult ask.

 He thought back to the early days, when StevieNix was just a hobby running in the CS department break room.
-How he enjoyed walking around in VR, talking to the apes.
+How he enjoyed walking around in VR, talking to the apes and avoiding the reptiles.

 "I know what we'll do," he said.
 "We'll send me."